 - Allow paint to dry and then apply a second coat.
 Let dry.

 - Once cans are dry, they are ready to use.
 Grab a pack of small citronella candles (I found 3 for $3 at Big Lots) or make your own if you use essential oils (instructions here).
-Strike up your new garden lights, relax in an outdoor chair, and take in the glory of a summer evening (hopefully mosquito-free).
+Strike up your new garden lights, relax in an outdoor chair, and take in the glory of an evening outdoors (hopefully mosquito-free).

 Using what is on hand to make something beautiful is a joy in a number of ways.
 First, you’re avoiding the temptation to go out and purchase something new.
 There are plenty of things we should all buy new (underwear, anyone?), but I can tell you countless stories of things I didn’t need because I could have used something I already had.
 Secondly, using each item that comes into our homes to its fullest extent is a great way to reduce waste.
 Not only did we really use these cans of tomato sauce for dinner, but the cans became lanterns, and the lids (if they retained their shape) are super outdoor coasters.
 Paint them or spice them up and voila!